-YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 previous learning experiences productively to scaffold their writing efforts (eg write in the first language, ask for translations from first language to English from other first language speakers, record new English vocabulary using phonetic spelling from first language, or use a combination of first language and English).
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 (eg. write in the first language, ask for translations from first language to English from other first language speakers, record new English vocabulary using phonetic spelling from first language, or use a combination of first language and English).